Location: EC1 (Greater London) - St Bartholomew's church

 Further Comments: Once a year these footfalls are heard as they descend the staircase.

-Location: Lyndhurst (Hampshire) - Glasshayes Mansion (scheduled for demolition in 2016)
+Location: Lyndhurst (Hampshire) - Glasshayes Mansion (demolition started in 2024)

 Type: Haunting Manifestation